Pruritus aquagener L29.8

 This section has been translated automatically.

-The best effects can be achieved after failure of antihistamine therapy with pregabalin (® 50-100 mg).
+The best effects can be achieved after failure of antihistamine therapy with Pregabalin® 50-100 mg).

-In the case of aquadynia, ibuprofen is recommended 30 minutes before water contact.
+For aquadynia, ibuprofen is recommended 30 minutes before water contact.

 Literature